Irene Doukaina: Empress Dowager

+As has been confirmed, it did not matter whether Anna attained the position of empress in her own right or as a wife; Irene desired this position for her daughter.
 Irene frequently suggested that Alexios name Nikephoros and Anna as his heirs, over their own younger son John.
 According to Niketas Choniates, who depicts her more as a nagging shrew than a loving wife, she "...threw her full influence on the side of her daughter Anna and lost no opportunity to calumniate their son John... mocking him as rash, pleasure-loving, and weak in character."
 Alexios, preferring to create a stable dynasty through his own son, either ignored her, pretended to be busy with other matters, or lost his temper and chastised her for suggesting such things.

 Irene nursed Alexios on his deathbed on 1118, while at the same time still scheming to have Nikephoros and Anna succeed him.
 Alexios had already promised the throne to John, and when John took his father's signet ring Irene accused him of treachery and theft.
 When Alexios finally died, she felt genuine grief, and wore the mourning clothes of her daughter Eudokia, whose own husband had died previously.
 However, she soon conspired with Anna against John, but their plots were unsuccessful and both Irene and Anna were then forced into exile at the Kecharitomene nunnery, which Irene had founded a few years previously.
 It was not a harsh exile, and Irene lived there in peace, distributing food to the poor and educating young orphan girls.
 Irene may have inspired the history written by her son-in-law Nikephoros Bryennios and corresponded with or patronized several important literary figures, including Theophylact of Ohrid and Michael Italikos.